Hearing Loss: A Growing Public Health Problem

 Many of us assume that hearing loss is just a natural part of aging.
 In fact, it is a public health problem that spans all age groups.

 It’s also on the rise.
 The world is getting louder, exposing us to hazardous levels of noise that can cause sensorineural hearing loss (SNHL).
-Today, 15% of adults worldwide have some degree of hearing loss, and that number is expected to rise to 22% by the year 2060.1
+Today, 20% of people around the world have some degree of hearing loss, and that number is expected to rise to 25% by the year 2050.1

 The consequences of untreated SHNL can be costly to both individuals and society.
 Recent research has linked hearing loss to social isolation, depression and cognitive decline.2 It is also associated with poor health care outcomes, higher health care costs and higher unemployment rates.3